aymnms-archives/.github/profile/README.md

 <h3 align="center">aymnms-archives</h3>

   <p align="center">
-    This repository is used to store and archive unused repositories.
+    This organisation is used to store and archive unused repositories.
 </div>